Magicianred/my-blog-sample/Magicianred.LearnByDoing.MyBlog.Web/README.md

-# Web Application
+# Magicianred.LearnByDoing.MyBlog.Web
-Namespace *Magicianred.LearnByDoing.MyBlog.Web*
+This is the web application.
+It is concerned with display data to the visitator of the web site.

 ## Description
-A Web Application in *asp.net MVC* and *Razor* core 3.1
+A Web Application in *asp<span>.</span>net MVC* and *Razor* core 3.1

 ## Running Application